GLOBSEC Bratislava Forum (17 – 19 May 2018)

-In twelve years of its existence, GLOBSEC Forum has grown into one of the top strategic forums worldwide connecting the realms of politics, academia, non-governmental sector and business.
-Political and social developments in transatlantic area, in the Middle East and other regions underline the demand for a truly global policy-making platform.
+In the twelve years of its existence, GLOBSEC Forum has grown into one of the top strategic forums worldwide for connecting the realms of politics, academia, the non-government sector, and business.
+Indeed, political and social developments in the transatlantic area, Middle East, and other regions underline the need for a truly global policy-making platform.

 GLOBSEC 2018 KEY FEATURES

 - The phenomenon of terrorist groups abusing social media and other applications to recruit and radicalise new members and coordinate attacks is now a major global security issue.
 GLOBSEC Forum will connect experts on terrorism, intelligence, µand social media to discuss and propose solutions that tackle this growing problem.